Input Files

 • Rule of thumb: Try Fast to start.
 If you have problems, switch to All .

 • Yellow Square ISMEAR: this sets how the partial occupancies are treated (i.e. the smearing method) to smooth out discontinuities near the Fermi level.
-There are a lot of subtle rules about what value to set for what material, which our software stack will try and set for you where appropriate.
+There are a lot of subtle rules about what value to set for what material as laid out in the VASP manual, which our software stack will try and set for you where appropriate.

 • Rule of thumb: When in doubt, ISMEAR = 0 is a good bet with a small value of SIGMA (0.01 - 0.05).